OSGeo/gdal/doc/source/glossary.rst

     CRS

         Coordinate Reference System.
-Specifies how coordinates correspond to locations on Earth, including the coordinate system, :term:`datum`, and, if applicable, a projection.
+Specifies how coordinates correspond to locations on Earth (or other celestial bodies!), including the coordinate system, :term:`datum`, and, if applicable, a projection.

     CSL